Ten Tips for Safe Winter Driving

 - Avoid stopping and starting suddenly.

 - Do not pass or get between trucks plowing side by side on the road.

 - Do not park on emergency snow routes.

 When driving during bad winter weather, remember to slow down significantly and anticipate icy conditions.
 Although you may be driving as carefully as possible, you cannot always control the actions of other drivers.
-If you are involved in a serious car wreck due to the negligent actions of another, contact an experienced York car crash lawyer at Schmidt Kramer for assistance.
+If you are involved in a serious car wreck due to the negligent actions of another, contact an experienced Harrisburg car crash lawyer at Schmidt Kramer for assistance.
 Contact us at 888-476-0807 for your free consultation.
 You may also wish to download a free copy of our book Who Pays the Bills When You Are Injured in an Automobile Accident? for more information.